 Did you know there’s a difference between building a talent pool and building a talent pipeline?
 The terms tend to be used interchangeably but really do have different meanings.
 Both talent pools and pipelines are important and have far-reaching benefits for the organization’s success.

 Building Talent Pools

 A talent pool is a group of potential job candidates that could fill positions within your organization.
 Turnover is inevitable, so creating a robust talent pool will decrease the talent acquisition (TA) team’s time-to-fill.
-Building an effective talent pool requires really great sourcers who are able to build relationships with passive seekers.
+Building an effective talent pool requires really great sources who are able to build relationships with passive seekers.
 They know where to find top talent that goes beyond just keyword searches on LinkedIn.

 You can have as many or as few pools that make sense for your organization.
-For high volume roles, you’ll want a talent pool of candidates that meet the basic skills for the role.
+For high-volume roles, you’ll want a talent pool of candidates that meet the basic skills for the role.
 If you’re trying to meet your diversity goals, you’ll want diverse talent pools.
 Align your talent pools with your strategic workforce goals.

 Building Talent Pipelines

 Talent pipelines are what feed into your talent pools.
 It encompasses the systems and processes needed to identify talent and build relationships.
 Because pipelining requires getting to know the candidate over time, you get a better understanding of the person overall.
 It gives time to understand the person’s interests, goals, and wants.
 That’s more time for the candidate to know if the organization is the right culture fit for them.